The ORBIT methodology in practice — where theory meets execution

 Instagram pivoted from Burbn (location check-ins) to photos in 8 weeks after data revealed what users actually wanted → 1M users in 2 months

 SpaceX's first three rockets crashed.
 The fourth succeeded.
 "That was the last money we had" — Elon Musk.
-They now secure 90%+ of international commercial launch contracts
+They now carry the majority of global commercial launch mass

 Sean Ellis's product-market fit test: if 40%+ of users say "very disappointed" without your product, you likely have fit.
 Below that, keep iterating

 The question "How do you build something when you don't know what it should be?" has an answer: you build small, learn fast, and adapt continuously.
 You probe the Complex domain with experiments rather than trying to analyse it into submission.
 You match your method to your moment.
-ORBIT is the engine that makes this possible at 1000x speed.
+ORBIT is the engine that makes this possible at multiples of traditional speed.

 The methodology is proven.
 How does it scale?